Brand & Web Design

 Proxima Nova Bold

-Website Design
+Website

 The responsive website outlined the school’s mission, leadership, and enrollment process with a focus on clarity and bilingual accessibility.
 Families could reach key pages in two to three clicks, improving usability and transparency during the approval and enrollment phases.

-Marketing and Collateral
+Marketing and collateral

 I designed flyers, brochures, banners, digital ads, and stationery in both English and Spanish to reach a broader audience.
 Each piece reused shapes and colors from the logo to create a unified look across every channel.
 Reusable templates were also created for staff to maintain consistent branding beyond launch.